Out-of-District Opportunities

 How to Apply

-Students apply during the Choice Enrollment timeframe annually from October through January.
-More information on the process is available on the AVID website.
+AVID application process begins during the Choice Enrollment timeframe annually from October through January.